On hierarchically closed fractional intersecting families: Introduction

 The rest of the paper is organized as follows.
 We start with some preliminary results along with some terminology and develop some tools and lemmas in the next section.
-In Section~\ref{section:main_proofs}, we prove Theorems~\ref{T:imin2b} and \ref{T:normal}.
+In Section~\ref{section:main_proofs}, we prove Theorem~\ref{T:imin2b}, and then use this to prove Theorem~\ref{T:normal}.
 We finally conclude with some remarks and open questions in Section~\ref{section:conclusion}.